Zenchiyu/diffusion/README.md

 # TODO list

-- Reduce memory footprint (mostly in training)
+- Reduce memory footprint (mostly in training) (PyTorch Memory Snapshot tool points to the self-attention)
 - Decouple sampling and training procedures (incl. the initializations).
 - Nearest neighbors in Inception V3 feature space.
 - Report the effect of U-Net encoder-decoder skip connections ablation